What is a Typical Home Water Flow Rate?

 First, let’s understand the difference between your water flow rate and your water pressure.
 They might sound like similar terms, and they both have to do with friction, but they differ enormously.

-Your flow rate refers to the amount of water coming out of your faucet in a certain amount of time.
+Water flow refers to the amount of water you have flowing through your pipes at any given time.
+This will depend on how wide your pipes are and the pressure of your water.
 We break down the math of measuring your water flow rate below.

 Flow rates by household size